 Mission Defines Who We Are

-In Community of Christ mission means creating a just and peaceful world - known traditionally in the Restoration as Zion.
+In Community of Christ mission is about creating a just and peaceful world here, on planet Earth—known traditionally in the Restoration as Zion.

 Mission comes first and matters most.
 Mission shapes our theology, our congregations, and our priorities.
 When we live out the mission of Christ, we experience and share God's love.